jacksonrayhamilton/context-coloring/README.md

 highlighting.
 Highlighting keywords can help one to detect spelling errors, and highlighting the content between quotation marks can alert one to unclosed string literals.
-But a [linter][] could also spot those errors, and if [integrated via flycheck][integration], an extra spot opens up in your editing toolbelt.
+But a [linter][] could also spot those errors, and if integrated via [flycheck][], an extra spot opens up in your editing toolbelt.

 Give context coloring a try; you may find that it *changes the way you write code*.